 - Optional - Toppings like everything bagel seasoning, sesame, and poppy seed.

 This is bagel perfection!
 Are you ready to give this recipe a try?
-As I mentioned above, you will need a sourdough starter for this to be a sourdough bagel recipe.
-I also have a fun gluten free bagel web story to check out.
+As I mentioned above, you will need a sourdough starter or active dry yeast for this to be a sourdough bagel recipe.
+If you love using sourdough starters, you will also want to check out my easy gluten free sourdough bread recipe.

 If you are using dry yeast, proof the yeast now in warm water with one teaspoon of honey or sugar.
 See the FAQ below for more directions for using active dry yeast.

-Step 1: Add your sourdough starter (or bubbly yeast mixture), flour, water, and salt to a large bowl and mix.
-I make the batter wetter so it will have more water to rise.
+Step 1: Add your sourdough starter, gluten-free flour, purified water, and salt to a large bowl and use a whisk to mix it.
+I make the batter wetter so it will have a little more water to rise.
 I add more flour after this big rise.

-- Don't forget to see the FAQ below for using dry yeast directions!!
+- Remember to see the FAQ below for dry yeast directions!!
 For active dry yeast, be sure to rise your dough in a warm place.

 The amount of gluten free flour added to make your bagel dough will vary depending on which gluten free flour blend you use and if you use a sourdough starter or dry yeast.